liamrabetian/rabetian.net/content/blog/first.md

 showcomments = true
 slug = ""
-tags = ["python", "interview", "data-structure"] title = "Obvious Questions, Hidden Details" description = "How to know if someone is good at Python"
+tags = ["python", "interview", "data-structure"] title = "Simple Questions, Obvious Answers, Hidden Details" description = "How to know if someone is good at Python"

 +++